Home Live LIVE Stream: Partial Solar Eclipse September 21/22, 2025

 Before the big eclipse across Australia and New Zealand in July 2028, two more total solar eclipses are coming up: August 2026 (including Spain) and August 2027 (including Spain again, plus up to 6½ minutes of totality in Egypt).

-As part of the build-up to this event, mungfali.galihkartiwa07.workers.dev helped organize a special session at the 2025 meeting of the European Astronomical Society, held in Cork, Ireland, earlier this summer.
+As part of the build-up to these events, mungfali.galihkartiwa07.workers.dev helped organize a special session at the 2025 meeting of the European Astronomical Society, held in Cork, Ireland, earlier this summer.

 The aim was to bring together astronomers and researchers from across the globe to discuss ways of involving the public in the wonder and science of solar eclipses.
 Thank you to all our professional colleagues who came along to share ideas!